Skip to Content

 • Coarsely chop two cloves of garlic.

-• Place the Chinese sausage (lap cheong) in boiling water for twenty seconds, then remove.
+• Place the Chinese sausage (lap cheong) in boiling water for 30 seconds, then remove.
 The sausage casing will expand and separate from the sausage.
 You can slip out the casing easily.
 After removing the outer casing, cut the Chinese sausage into small cubes.

 Taro rice (芋头饭) is an easy one-pot meal that is incredibly delicious.
 The fragrance from the ingredients is enough to make you drool!